tyler-mcdonald/library-database-manager/README.md

-# SQL Library Manager
+# Library Database Manager

-A database interface app built for a library.
+A library management application used for searching database info and maintaining data in a library system.

 ## Features